Gregory Blvd Church of Christ

 Collection Counting - Adam/Paul

-(Adapted from Heart to Heart)
+(Allen Webster, Adapted from House to House Heart to Heart)

 PRAYERS NEEDED: